Resolve to Write 2024 #309

 What was I doing in South Knox on a random Monday?
 My cousin text and asked if I wanted to go eat.
 She’s too bougie for lowly Seymour fare, she was opting for The Kennedy or Kerns.
 I told her as long as she was driving, I was game (but fingers crossed we weren’t going to The Kennedy or I’d have to eat watercress soup like Phoebe).
 Luckily, she chose Kerns where we’d have more options.
 Now, funny thing, I was wanting anything but Mexican (I’ve learned to specify because all my friends know I willingly eat it, so everybody wears me out on it).
 I was leaning towards pizza, which I rarely want.
 And this food mall had pizza.
 But Chelsey steered me away.
 She said it wasn’t very good.
 However, she’s way pickier than me.
 I didn’t discount them yet.
 The burgers were tempting; I’ve been wanting a good burger.
 I’m always wanting a good burger, truth be told, but I can get that any old time.
 There was Cuban, and sushi, and Mexican.
 There was Korean and coffee and macarons.
 But I landed on African.
 The gentleman cooking was the most engaging fellow there, and it smelled the best.

 I studied the menu at length.
-It seemed pretty standard, apart from knowing what jollaf rice was and a few other things.
+It seemed pretty standard, apart from knowing what jollaf rice and a few other things were.
 They offered chicken, beef, and lamb.
 I could only pray it wouldn’t be too spicy.
 I decided I’d handle this like I did B-51 Chicken when it opened.
 I stepped up to the girl behind the register who had, thus far, avoided eye contact.
 I smiled.
 She kept her face pleasant, but neutral.

 “Hello.
 I have no idea what to order,” I told her honestly.